cypar974/comp424/README.md

 # Monolith: The Unbreakable Ataxx Agent 🗿

-"It doesn't just play.
-It builds."

-## Monolith is a highly optimized Ataxx agent developed for the COMP 424 Final Project.
-It represents the culmination of genetic algorithm training, advanced search optimization, and strategic analysis.

-## Performance Highlights

-97.5% Win Rate vs. Hard-Coded Heuristics ("Internet Agent")

-72.5% Win Rate vs. Depth 2 Alpha-Beta Agents

-Optimized Speed: Custom move generation is ~300% faster than standard helpers.

-Deep Search: Consistently reaches Depth 4-6 in the 2-second time limit.

-## The Brain: "The Architect" Strategy

-Monolith's strategy was not hard-coded; it was learned.
-Over 200 generations of self-play using a genetic algorithm, the agent discovered a counter-intuitive but powerful playstyle:

-Structure over Material: Unlike standard agents that greedily capture pieces, Monolith prioritizes 2x2 "Quad" formations.

-Insight: A 2x2 block of friendly pieces is incredibly difficult for an opponent to flip completely.
-It acts as an anchor for the rest of the game.

-The "Edge Trap": Early training suggested hugging the edges was safe.
-Monolith eventually rejected this, realizing that edges limit mobility.
-It learned to control the "inner ring" of the board instead.

-Mobility is King: The agent places a high value on keeping its options open, ensuring it never gets trapped in a corner.

-Genetic Evolution Stats

-Generation 1: Random flailing.

-Generation 6: The "Edge Hugger" phase (High Edge Weight).

-Generation 193: The "Architect" is born.
-Edge weights drop, Quad weights explode.

-## The Body: Technical Optimizations

-Monolith isn't just smart; it's fast.
-To achieve tournament-level performance in Python, we implemented several critical optimizations:

-1. Internal Fast Move Generation

-We bypassed the standard helpers.py library to write a custom, vectorized move generator using NumPy.

-Result: Move generation time reduced by ~70%.

-Impact: This speed boost allows Monolith to search 1-2 ply deeper than opponents using the default helper functions.

-2. Iterative Deepening Alpha-Beta

-Instead of a fixed depth search, Monolith uses Iterative Deepening.

-It searches Depth 1, then Depth 2, then Depth 3...

-If the 2-second timer is about to expire, it instantly returns the best move from the last completed depth.

-Benefit: It never times out, and it always uses 100% of the available thinking time.

-3. Transposition Tables

-We cache the results of board states we have already seen.

-If the search encounters a board position it analyzed 2 seconds ago (via a different move order), it retrieves the score instantly instead of re-calculating.

-## Project Structure

-student_agent.py: The Main Submission.
-Contains the Monolith class, the optimized move generator, and the learned weights.

-train.py: The Genetic Algorithm engine used to evolve the weights.

-trainable_agent.py: A flexible agent wrapper used during the training process.

-tournament_runner.py: A multi-core tournament script used to validate Monolith against other agents.

-## Credits

-Developed by Cyprien, Austin and Emily for COMP 424.
+**"Depth Beats Heuristic."**

+## Overview
+Monolith is an optimized Ataxx agent developed for the COMP 424 Final Project at McGill University.
+Our design philosophy was simple: maximize search depth within the 2-second time limit.
+By combining **Iterative Deepening Alpha-Beta search** with **Genetic Algorithm (GA)** tuned weights, Monolith consistently searches 3-5 ply deep while avoiding timeouts.

+## 🏆 Performance Analysis

+We validated Monolith through 40-game match sets against various baselines and engines.
+The results confirmed that our prioritization of search speed over complex heuristics was the correct approach.

+* **100% Win Rate** vs. Hard-Mode Online Ataxx Engine (OnlineSoloGames).
+* **100% Win Rate** vs. Random and MCTS Agents.
+* **100% Win Rate** vs. Classmate Agents (tested against 5 different agents).
+* **97.5% Win Rate** vs. Greedy Agent (39-1 record).
+* **Search Depth:** Consistently reaches Depth 4 in average positions and Depth 5 in corner-heavy positions.

+## 🧠 The Brain: "The Architect"

+Monolith's evaluation function wasn't hard-coded—it was evolved.
+We utilized a **Genetic Algorithm** over nearly 200 generations of self-play to tune our weights.

+### The "Depth Beats Heuristic" Pivot
+Initially, we focused on complex checks like identifying 2x2 "Quad" structures.
+However, during training, we realized these checks were computationally expensive in Python.
+We stripped the evaluation function down to four core pillars, allowing the search to go deeper:
+1.  **Material:** Raw piece count.
+2.  **Corner Control:** Highly valued (weights 30-55) for stability.
+3.  **Positional Control:** Central squares were given negative weights (-8 to -30) by the GA, as the agent learned center pieces are vulnerable to multi-directional attacks.
+4.  **Mobility:** Kept simple to avoid bottlenecks.

+## ⚙️ The Body: Technical Optimizations

+Python is naturally slow for this type of recursion.
+To achieve tournament-level performance, we implemented several aggressive optimizations:

+### 1. Iterative Deepening & Alpha-Beta
+Instead of a fixed depth, we use **IDDFS**.
+The agent searches Depth 1, then 2, then 3...
+If the 1.86s timer (safety buffer) expires, it immediately returns the best move from the last fully completed depth.
+This ensures we **never** timeout.

+### 2. Transposition Tables
+We implemented a hash map to cache evaluated board states.
+If we encounter a position we analyzed 2 seconds ago (via a different move order), we retrieve the score instantly.
+This effectively turns our search tree into a graph.

+### 3. Heuristic Move Ordering
+To maximize Alpha-Beta pruning, we order moves dynamically:
+* **Killer Move Heuristic:** We prioritize moves that caused a cutoff at the same depth in previous searches.
+* **History Heuristic:** We track which moves have historically been successful across the entire game tree.

+### 4. Vectorization & Tuple Arithmetic
+We bypassed the provided helper library for critical operations.
+By using **NumPy** for board scanning and replacing object overhead with **tuple arithmetic**, we increased our thinking speed by roughly **300%**.

+## 📂 Project Structure

+* `student_agent.py`: The Main Submission.
+Contains the Monolith class, the optimized custom move generator, IDDFS loop, and the final evolved weights.
+* `train.py`: The Genetic Algorithm engine used to evolve the weights (Selection, Crossover, Mutation).
+* `tournament_runner.py`: A multi-core script used to validate Monolith against classmates and course baselines.

+## 👥 Credits

+**COMP 424 - Artificial Intelligence**
+Authors: Cyprien Armand, Emily Zhang, Austin Wang